Critical Role campaign three

-The campaign is an actual play which follows the Bells Hells, a party of adventurers, in their travels across the continent of Marquet.
-The campaign begins a few months before the Apogee Solstice, a celestial event which influences the ley lines of Exandria and magnifies magical abilities.
+The campaign is an actual play which follows the Bells Hells, a party of adventurers who met on the continent of Marquet.
+The campaign begins two months before the Apogee Solstice, a celestial event which influences the ley lines of Exandria and magnifies magical abilities.
 The party gets drawn into the mystery surrounding Exandria's second moon Ruidus and the superstitions around the Ruidusborn, people born during spontaneous flares of the red moon.
-They eventually discover that the gods crafted Ruidus to imprison an ancient evil and that the Ruby Vanguard – founded and led by Martinet Ludinus Da'leth – seek to free this entity during the Apogee Solstice.
-The Bells Hells have attempted to prevent this by targeting the Malleus Keys, magical devices built by the Ruby Vanguard to aid their ritual.
+They eventually discover that the gods crafted Ruidus to imprison an ancient evil known as Predathos and that the Ruby Vanguard – founded and led by Martinet Ludinus Da'leth – seek to free this entity during the Apogee Solstice.
+The Bells Hells attempted to prevent this by targeting the Malleus Keys, magical devices built by the Ruby Vanguard to aid their ritual.
+The party interferes with the ritual preventing the release.
+Afterwards, Ruidus is locked in place over the Hellcatch Valley Malleus Key which allows people to travel between the moon and Exandria.
+The Exandrian Accord brought together nations and factions from across the world to form a military alliance in opposition to the forces of Ruidus; Bells Hells, along with the adventuring parties Vox Machina and Mighty Nein, lend their aid as coordinated strike teams against various Ruidian targets.

 Cast

 Main

-Campaign 3 has maintained the previous Campaign 2 main cast members, with seven players and the Dungeon Master.
+Campaign 3 has maintained the previous Campaign 2 main cast members, consisting of seven players and the Dungeon Master.
 The characters met in the city of Jrusar and later named their adventuring party the Bells Hells after a fallen member.
+Some of the cast played as mortal incarnations of the Prime Deities during the Downfall special.
+During the later part of the campaign, the cast also reprised as their Vox Machina and Mighty Nein characters from Critical Role's previous campaigns.